Papers must be submitted via the EDAS Paper Processing System

 During the abstract submission process via EDAS, the authors are required to make sure the PDF file and the EDAS registration page for a paper have the same list of authors and the same paper title.
 Be certain to add all authors in EDAS during the submission process.
 Fail to comply with this rule and your abstract may be withdrawn from the review process.
 Once reviewed, the listing of authors connected to the paper cannot be changed in the final manuscript.

-For information on formatting your submission you can refer to the IEEE Author Digital Toolbox at http://www.ieee.org/publications_standards/publications/authors/authors_journals.html and the IEEE Manuscript Templates for Conference Proceedings at http://www.ieee.org/go/conferencepublishing/templates which has standard IEEE Transactions templates for Microsoft Word or LaTeX formats.
+For information on formatting your submission you can refer to the IEEE Manuscript Templates for Conference Proceedings at https://www.dropbox.com/s/8ejh4q7ugz03mxk/2017_05_msw_usltr_format.doc?dl=0 which has the standard IEEE conference template for Microsoft Word.

 The format for the paper (manuscript) must satisfy the following requirements: